 Groundwater Data

-For most of the wells, water levels were measured in monitoring or observation wells by staff members of the DGS and USGS.
-For a few wells, water levels were measured by employees of consulting firms.
-Users should be aware that these data records have been checked by DGS staff; however, they are subject to revision.
+The vast majority of groundwater level data available on this page were measured in monitoring or observation wells by staff members of the DGS.
+For some wells, water levels were measured by employees of other state agencies, the USGS, and consulting firms.
+Users should be aware that all historic data records have been checked by DGS staff; however, they are subject to revision.
+Real-time data provided through the links below are provisional.
 If you have questions or require additional information about the wells or measurements, please contact the DGS through the address at the bottom of this page.

 - Data and Graphs of Water Level Summaries for Wells for 20+ years or 100+ observations